ConfusedVorlon/SwifterEnum/README.md

     v.camera = :videographer
     v.camera => #<CameraEnum:0x000000013385f078 @value=:videographer>

-    #the purpose of this gem is that you can now access methods on the CameraEnum
+    #the purpose of this gem is that you can now define and access methods on the CameraEnum
     v.camera.icon => "icons/video-camera"